gea-ecobricks/gobrik/README.md

-# gobrik
+# GoBrik Web App
-A Web App Serving Ecobrickers around the world and their plastic packing
+An open source application serving ecobrickers around the world and their efforts to keep plastic out of the biosphere.